|Period:||Semester 1 / 2, Block I, III||Hours of study:||34:00 hrs|

 Mode of instruction

-7 2-hour work group sessions (attendance is mandatory)
+8 2-hour work group sessions (attendance is mandatory; Dutch and English language)

 The lectures cover a combination of neuropsychological theory and its application to clinical and/or academic practice.
 The work group sessions – which represent a broadening/deepening of the lectures – cover the following aspects: patient demonstrations (including video case-based reasoning), practising neuropsychological interventions, and recent scientific developments in the field of neuropsychology.